satoshi-u/mirror-token-erc20/README.md

 }
 ```

-Confirm that the host and port in this truffle-confiig.js is the same as in Gnaache UI
+Confirm that the host and port in this truffle-confiig.js is the same as in Ganache UI :
 ```shell
 RPC SERVER HTTP://127.0.0.1:7545 (defualt for me)
 ```